aota/kaleidofest.ca/location.md

 - 95th street 117<sup>th</sup> ave, south west parking lot
 - Street parking down 118<sup>th</sup> Ave except for closure area (see below)

-**Note: Friday evening there is an Eskimos game, which means you cannot park on residential streets south of 118<sup>th</sup> Ave to 112<sup>th</sup> Ave in the Stadium area without a permit.
+**Note: Saturday evening there is an Eskimos game, which means you cannot park on residential streets south of 118<sup>th</sup> Ave to 112<sup>th</sup> Ave in the Stadium area without a permit.
 You will be ticketed and/or towed.**

 There are many spaces to park, but if you can walk or take transit it helps those who cannot a great deal.